Timelike conjugate points in Lorentzian length spaces: Geodesics in Lorentzian pre-length spaces

 \begin{Definition}[Locally maximizing] A Lorentzian pre-length space $(X,d,\ll,\leq,\tau)$ is called~\emph{locally timelike (causally, null) maximizing}\footnote{Such spaces were referred to as~\emph{locally quasiuniformly maximizing} in~\cite[Def.\ 2.20]{beran2023splitting}.} if for each point $p \in X$ there exists a neighborhood $U$ of $p$ such that each timelike (causal, null) geodesic segment entirely contained in $U$ is maximizing. \end{Definition}

 If $X$ is locally causally maximizing, we simply say that it is locally maximizing.

 \begin{Example}[$C^{1,1}$-spacetimes are locally maximizing] Let $(M,g)$ be a strongly causal $C^{1,1}$-spacetime, then it is locally maximizing: By Remark~\ref{Remark: geodesicsvssolutionsofgeodeq}, the two available notions of timelike (null, causal) geodesics agree.
-Now let $p \in M$ and $U$ a convex neighborhood containing $p$.
-Then (cf.\ \cite{kunzinger2014regularisation,minguzzi2015convex}) for any two causally related points $q_1 \leq q_2$, $q_1,q_2\in U$, there is a unique causal geodesic connecting them which is entirely contained in $U$.
+Moreover, by \cite[Thm.\ 6]{minguzzi2015convex} local maximizers coincide with classical solutions of the geodesic equation.
+Now let $p \in M$ and $U$ a convex neighborhood containing $p$ (cf.\ \cite{kunzinger2014regularisation,minguzzi2015convex}).
+Then for any two causally related points $q_1 \leq q_2$, $q_1,q_2\in U$, there is a unique causal geodesic connecting them which is entirely contained in $U$.
 Hence any causal geodesic in $U$ is already maximizing. \end{Example}